-- b) The surveying instrument must have an accuracy of 20 seconds or better. - c) All skier buoys and end gates must be measured (diameter and height) for record submission. - d) The ropes should be stretched by use in practice or on land against a fixed object to insure tightness of the splices before measurement.
-When used in practice, the ropes should be used in rotation to give them equal use. - e) Personal handles shall be measured by the dock starter under the responsibility of the Homologator, immediately after the skier skis.
-Should the handle be out of tolerance following a skier return to the dock, the skier's performance in that round is zero. - f) Buoys for major or titled competitions should be new so the colours are distinct and clearly visible. - g) The Homologator should record static pictures of the slalom end course for later reference if required.
+- a) The slalom course shall be checked by survey. (refer to rule 25.08). - b) The surveying instrument must have an accuracy of 20 seconds or better. (moved to 25.08) - b) All skier buoys and end gates must be measured (diameter and height) for record submission. - c) The ropes should be stretched by use in practice or on land against a fixed object to ensure tightness of the splices before measurement.
+When used in practice, the ropes should be used in rotation to give them equal use. - d) Personal handles shall be measured by the Jetty Marshall under the responsibility of the Homologator, immediately after the skier skis.
+Should the handle be out of tolerance following a skier return to the dock, the skier's performance in that round is zero. - e) Buoys for major or titled competitions should be new so the colours are distinct and clearly visible. - f) The Homologator should record static pictures of the slalom end course for later reference if required.